 "I understand that the content of this examination is confidential.
 No part of the materials conveyed during this examination may be copied, downloaded, reproduced, stored, disseminated, transferred, or used in any form by any means without prior consent of the Commission on Dietetic Registration.
 Violators will be prosecuted to the fullest extent of the law.
 Final adjudications will be reported to all applicable administrative agencies.
 By accepting this non-disclosure agreement you are also acknowledging that you have read and understand all policies and procedures in the Handbook for Candidates."

-APPLICATION PROCEDURES
+EXAMINATION PROCEDURES

-Read this Handbook for Candidates in its entirety before scheduling your testing appointment.
+This Handbook must be read in its entirety before scheduling a testing appointment.